rm-hull/luma.oled/doc/hardware.rst

 SPI
 ---
-The GPIO pins used for this SPI connection are the same for all versions of the Raspberry Pi, up to and including the Raspberry Pi 3 B.
+The GPIO pins used for this SPI connection are the same for all versions of the Raspberry Pi, up to and including the Raspberry Pi 4 B.

 .. warning::
    There appears to be varying pin-out configurations on different display modules!
 Make sure to verify the pin numbers of your device by their function especially VCC and GND.

-The GPIO pins used for this SPI connection are the same for all versions of the Raspberry Pi, up to and including the Raspberry Pi 4 B.

 ========== ====== ============ ======== ==============
 Device Pin Name   Remarks      RPi Pin  RPi Function